 - Compliance Handbook (CH411000 onwards).

 Contract settlements are mutually convenient arrangements which replace what you would otherwise do formally.
-The use of contract settlements in relation to direction and decision enquiries is an alternative to the formal process of transferring tax/NIC liability from an employer to an employee through an amendment to the SA record or raising a NIC charge following a direction and decision.
+The use of contract settlements in relation to direction and decision enquiries is an alternative to the formal process of transferring tax/Primary National Insurance liability from an employer to an employee through an amendment to the SA record/raising a NIC charge following a direction and decision.

 A contract settlement made with a taxpayer